Songwriting & Recording

 Songwriting & Recording students are charged a $600 program fee. ($300 charged in the fall & winter semesters)

 During the Songwriting & Recording program students record an EP Album.
-The cost of this is approximately $6000 and is not included in the tuition and fees listed.
+The cost of the EP is approximately $7620 (an EP Recording Fee of $6615, and an EP Service Fee of $1005) which is not included in the tuition and fees listed.

 Denis Nassar Baptista